 If you’ve had enough of the regular sights and want to get some shopping done, then these outlets are probably more your idea of the best JB attractions!
 For Johor Bahru activities that include shopping then head on down to the Johor Premium Outlets.
 Here you will find over 150 different outlet shops from designer brands such as Bally, Coach, DKNY, Fossil, Nike, Orton and more.

 There is also a range of cafes here so you can make a day out of it.

 Address: Jalan Premium Outlets Indahpura, 81000 Kulai, Johor

 Top 3 Best Places To Visit In Johor Bahru Surrounds

-If you are happy to travel a little bit further, here’s the top 3 places to go in JB surrounds.
+If you are happy to travel a little bit further and you’re still wondering Johor Bahru, where to go?
+Here are the top 3 places to go in JB surrounds.

 Zenxin Organic Park

 One of the interesting places to visit near Johor Bahru is Zenxin Organic Park.
 Run by Zenxin Argi-Organic Food who is the leading producer of organic produce in Malaysia, at Zenxin Organic Park, you can come and visit their farm while learning all about organic farm practices.
 This is the first park of its kind in Malaysia and is a great way to spend a few hours if you’re looking for Johor Bahru visiting places.

 At the Zenxin Organic Park, you can join a tour across the park, where you’re educated on the process of producing organic crops.
 Other activities at the park including cooking lessons such as making Nasi Ulam, noodles and curry puffs.
 There is also animal feeding herb growing workshops too.

 There is also a restaurant on site where you can taste the park’s delicious products.